scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
+* local_configuration.json for providing hyperparameters, file paths for input and output, and other configurable settings for training the model.
-* model.h5 containing a trained convolution neural network
+* model.hdf5 containing a trained convolution neural network
+* test_model.py for unit tests for the model.py file
 * writeup.md summarizing the results

 #### 2. Submission includes functional code